Aprovask, 5 mg+150 mg 28 pcs.

 Combination of irbesartan and amlodipine

-Based on pharmacokinetic studies in which irbesartan and amlodipine were taken alone and in combination, there was no pharmacokinetic interaction between irbesartan and amlodipine.
+Based on pharmacokinetic studies in which irbesartan and amlodipine were taken individually and in combination, there was no pharmacokinetic interaction between irbesartan and amlodipine.

 Irbesartan

-Based on these in vitro studies, no interaction with drugs whose metabolism is mediated by isoenzymes should be expected: CYP1A1, CYP1A2, CYP2A6, CYP2B6, CYP2D6, CYP2E1 or CYP3A4.
+Based on in vitro data, no interactions should be expected with drugs metabolized by the following isoenzymes: CYP1A1, CYP1A2, CYP2A6, CYP2B6, CYP2D6, CYP2E1 or CYP3A4.

-Irbesartan is primarily metabolized with the CYP2C9 isoenzyme, but no significant pharmacokinetic interaction was observed in clinical interaction studies when irbesartan was taken concomitantly with warfarin, which is metabolized with the CYP2C9 isoenzyme.
+Irbesartan is predominantly metabolized by the CYP2C9 isoenzyme, however, during clinical interaction studies when irbesartan was administered concomitantly with warfarin, which is metabolized by the CYP2C9 isoenzyme, no significant pharmacokinetic interaction was observed.

-The pharmacokinetic parameters of irbesartan do not change when used concomitantly with nifedipine and hydrochlorothiazide.
+The pharmacokinetic parameters of irbesartan do not change when used simultaneously with nifedipine and hydrochlorothiazide.

-Irbesartan does not change the pharmacokinetics of simvastatin, which is metabolized by CYP3A4 isoenzyme, or digoxin (P-glycoprotein substrate).
+Irbesartan does not change the pharmacokinetics of simvastatin, which is metabolized by the CYP3A4 isoenzyme or digoxin (a P-glycoprotein substrate).

-The combination of the drug Aprovasc® with drugs containing aliskiren is contraindicated in patients with diabetes mellitus or moderate to severe renal insufficiency (GFR < 60 ml/min/1.73 m2 body surface area) and is not recommended in other patients.
+The combination of Aprovask® with drugs containing aliskiren is contraindicated in patients with diabetes mellitus or moderate to severe renal failure (GFR < 60 ml/min/1.73 m2 body surface area) and is not recommended in other patients.

-The use of Aprovasc® in combination with ACE inhibitors is contraindicated in patients with diabetic nephropathy and is not recommended for other patients.
+The use of Aprovask® in combination with ACE inhibitors is contraindicated in patients with diabetic nephropathy and is not recommended for other patients.

-Based on experience with other drugs that affect the RAAS, concomitant use of irbesartan with potassium preparations; salt substitutes containing potassium; potassium-saving diuretics or other drugs that can increase plasma potassium (heparin) can sometimes significantly increase the serum potassium concentration, which requires careful monitoring of plasma potassium in patients during treatment.
+Based on experience with the use of other drugs that affect the RAAS, the simultaneous use of irbesartan with potassium preparations; salt substitutes containing potassium; Potassium-sparing diuretics or other drugs that can increase plasma potassium levels (heparin) can sometimes significantly increase serum potassium concentrations, which requires careful monitoring of plasma potassium levels in patients during treatment.

-In elderly patients, patients with hypovolemia (due to diuretics) or with impaired renal function, concomitant use of NSAIDs including COX-2 selective inhibitors together with ARA II including irbesartan may lead to worsening of renal function including development of acute renal failure.
+In elderly patients, patients with hypovolemia (due to taking diuretics) or with impaired renal function, simultaneous use of NSAIDs, including selective COX-2 inhibitors, with ARB II, including irbesartan, can lead to deterioration of renal function, including the development of acute renal failure.
 These effects are usually reversible.
-Renal function should be periodically monitored in patients concomitantly taking APA II and NSAIDs, including COX-2 selective inhibitors.
+Renal function should be periodically monitored in patients concomitantly taking ARB II and NSAIDs, including selective COX-2 inhibitors.

 Amlodipine